Method Three for Murder

 "Method Three for Murder" is a Nero Wolfe mystery novella by Rex Stout, first serialized in three issues of The Saturday Evening Post (January 30–February 13, 1960).
 It first appeared in book form in the short-story collection Three at Wolfe's Door, published by the Viking Press in 1960.

 Plot summary

-After discovering a body in the back seat, Mira Holt drives the taxi she has borrowed for the evening to 918 West 35th Street.
+After discovering a body in the back seat, model Mira Holt drives the taxi she has borrowed for the evening to 918 West 35th Street.
 She walks up the front steps of the brownstone just as Archie Goodwin is walking down — having just told Nero Wolfe that he's quit.
+Mira is in a panic and offers Archie fifty dollars to help her out, and Archie gives her some methods to bluff her way through any questions.
+Mira uses one of these methods when questioned by Inspector Cramer, before Wolfe uncharacteristically emerges from the brownstone and orders Archie to bring Mira inside.